amannars/aihc_highrisk_project/README.md

-# Predicting 30-Day Hospital Readmissions with MIMIC-IV
+# Combining structured and unstructured data as features for deep learning in healthcare predictions

 ## Overview

-This tutorial demonstrates how to build a machine learning model to predict 30-day, 60-day and 90-day hospital readmissions using the MIMIC-IV dataset.
-Hospital readmissions within 30 days of discharge are a critical healthcare quality metric, contributing to an estimated $15–$20 billion in avoidable costs annually in the United States.
+The intent of this project is to demonstrate meaningful way to combine both structured and unstructured data as features to build a deep learning model.
+I have taken a known problem in healthcare that is readmission into hospital after discharge.
+In this tutorial, we will learn how to build a machine learning model to predict 30-day, 60-day and 90-day hospital readmissions using the MIMIC-IV dataset.
+While this is something that everyone would want to try, here is the novelty of my approach: **Using the free text field as features in addition to the existing numerical features**.
+While hospital readmissions within 30 days of discharge are a critical healthcare quality metric, my goal is to encourage the combined use of numerical features and text features(converted to embedding using BioBert).

 ## Learning Objectives

-The intent of this tutorial is to satisfy the requirements of the tutorial assignment.
+The intent of this tutorial is to satisfy the requirements of the high risk project.
 This tutorial is expected to showcase:

 - **Understanding of MIMIC-IV** large-scale electronic health record dataset
 - **Motivating a heathcare related issue** Establish a healthcare problem that can be addressed using the MIMIC-IV dataset
-- **Design, Build and evaluate** machine learning models for the stated problem
+- **Design, Build and evaluate** Machine learning models for the stated problem using this modern approach.
-- **Interpreting the model results** and understand clinical implications
 - **Creating reproducible code** with detailed documentation
+- **How can we further this space** by providing more suggestions.

+## Hypothesis

+Language models are good representation learners.
+They can represent unstructured corpus of text into vectors, otherwise known as embeddings.
+These embeddings are high dimensional vectors that preserves the semantic of an otherwise unstructured data which would be difficult to be used in machine learning algorithms.

+For this particular tutorial, readmission to hosiptal within 30, 60 and 90 days is assumed to be a function of patient demographics, the reason for admission and other admission related variables, previous admissions, length of stay for the current visit, combined length of stay for all previous visits, ICD_CODEs, the medication history and most importantly, the diagnostic notes during a perticular visit.
+It is likely that a lot of these covariates are endogenetic in nature.
+However, our goal for this is ML/DL more so than an econometric analysis.
+In fact, deep learning frameworks could thrive on such data analysis set up.

 ## Project Structure

 ```
-aihc_tutorial_project/
+aihc_highrisk_project/
 ├── README.md                         # This file
 ├── requirements.txt                  # Python dependencies
 ├── data/                             # Data storage (not included in repo)